 In general, competitors try to protect their information against others to have a better position in the market.
 This information, we could say, in general terms, that it is protectable.
 However, the definition of “trade secrets” is a legal definition.
 Thus, not every piece of information is protectable under trade secrets laws.

 Information is categorized as a trade secret when it is related to the business or commercial activity of the owner, is of such importance that it gives an opportunity to obtain an economic advantage over competitors who do not know or use it, and the owner has taken reasonable steps to protect it from unauthorized disclosures.

-Finally, if a party acquires authorization to use a trademark, the time, scope and conditions of a such authorization will be defined with detail.
-This important because the owner of the trademark wants to avoid dilution, confusion, misrepresentations and risks of liability resulting from the wrong use of the trademark.
+Finally, if a party acquires authorization to use a trademark, the time, scope, and conditions of such authorization will be defined in detail.
+This important because the owner of the trademark wants to avoid dilution, confusion, misrepresentations, and risks of liability resulting from the wrong use of the trademark.

 Under the Copyright Act of 1976 the U.S. laws protect “original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.”

 Copyright laws protect works of authorship that are original and have been fixed in a tangible medium.
 The requirement for originality is low, as a consequence, as long as a work is the result of the independent efforts of the author it is protectable.
 Additionally, copyright protects authors against the unauthorized use, copy, reproduction, display, distribution, and transformation of their work.
 That said, it is worth knowing that even though registration is not necessary to have the right, it is a requirement to start a lawsuit.